chili-publish/grafx-documentation/docs/GraFx-Studio/guides/output/settings/index.md

 ### Scaling

-Defines how much times the original size of the files needs to be at output, when using this setting.
+Can be used to scale the output if your target channel requires a bigger or smaller image size.
+Higher-resolution images will be used (if available in your media) to produce higher-resolution output.

 ### Frame rate

-For animations, defines how much frames will be played per second.
+For animations, defines how many frames will be played per second.